-- form a "skin" that prevents a good thinner evaporation from the printed ink - dry too quickly, which in some cases may reduce a good ink key.
+- Form a 'skin' that prevents a good thinner evaporation from the printed ink. - Dry too quickly, which in some cases may reduce a good ink key.

-Only print a next layer of ink or a varnish if the preceeding layer of ink is sufficiently dry.
-Solvents that are "trapped" in the film+ adhesive may render negative effects on the performance of the film.

-Too slow drying of inks, may cause too much solvents to penetrate into the film and the adhesive.
-High solvent retention in the film will cause an acceleration of plasticiser migration, which will make the film shrink and behave more brittle.
-It will also reduce the initial adhesion level.
+Only print a next layer of ink or vanish if the preceeding layer of ink is sufficiently dry.
+Solvents that are 'trapped' in the film adhesive may adversely affect film performance.
+If inks however are dried too slowly, solvents are likely to penetrate into the film and the adhesive.
+High solvent retention in the film will cause an acceleration of plasticiser migration, which will make the film shrink and become more brittle.
+It will also reduce the initial tack and adhesion characteristics of the adhesive.
 Well dried inks do not suffer from these negative effects.
-It is therefore recommended to use retarding solvents only if strictly necessary (at high ambient temperatures) while never exceeding the maximum amount that is recommended by the screen ink manufacturer.
+It is therefore recommended that retarding solvents be used only if necessary (at high ambient temperatures).
+Never exceed the maximum amount of retarder recommended by the screen ink manufacturer.